-

 Lynch/Oz

-Read more: Lynch/OzAn intelligent, impeccable essay film which reaches far beyond discussing fascinating aspects connecting the work of David Lynch to Victor Fleming‘s timeless wonder, Wizard Of Oz.
-Director Alexandre O. Philippe is turning out to be a virtuoso in translating cinematic sorcery into cultural code, firmly positioned on the crossroads of zeitgeist and cinema. ★★★★★
+Read more: Lynch/OzAn impeccable essay film which reaches far beyond discussing fascinating aspects connecting the work of David Lynch to Victor Fleming‘s timeless wonder, Wizard Of Oz.
+Director Alexandre O. Philippe is turning out a virtuoso in translating cinematic sorcery into cultural code, firmly on the crossroads of zeitgeist and cinema. ★★★★★

 -